D-Baines/atams/README.md

 > The application will remember any selected paths when restarted.

 > [!TIP]
 > If the Hub and Node are not being developed on the same device, consider generating to local repositories and using version control to efficiently synchronise Memory Map files between development environments.
-Atams Bus initialisation functions will effectively catch and return errors if the Hub and Node Memory Maps are not synchronised.
+The Atams Bus initialisation process will effectively catch and return errors if the Hub and Node Memory Maps are not synchronised.

-# Using the Generated Memory Map Files
+# Memory Map Access
 Once the Memory Map C++ have been generated, they are ready to be used in the Node and Hub libraries.

 - **Variable IDs:** Each of the generated Data Block `.hpp` files includes an enum list of the variable IDs associated with that Block.
 These variable IDs are used as input arguments to Atams functions to specify variable access.
 An example list might look like this: